Southfleet: Notable buildings

 The village is grouped around a crossroads and many of its buildings, including the Ship Inn, are extremely old.
 The parish church of St Nicholas has 14th-century origins, although pre-Roman Christian remains have been found in the area.
 The church has memorials of the Sedley, Swan, and Peyton families.

+In July 2026, a £3bn 90 acre data center, employing 420 when operational, was proposed by infrastructure developer Clearstone, to be located in New Barn Road between Southfleet and Northfleet.

 Governance

 Southfleet fell within the Hundred of Axstane.
 The Local Government Act 1972 made the parish part of the borough of Dartford of Kent in 1974.
 The settlement of New Barn in the south of the parish was transferred to Longfield and New Barn parish in 1987.

 Transport

 Southfleet had a railway station on the Gravesend West Line, which operated from 1886 to 1953.
 The section of the trackbed south of the A2 road of that closed line was used by Eurostar services to London Waterloo.

 Currently, the closest railway station to Southfleet is on the Chatham Main Line, located approximately 2.3 miles from the village.
 The station provides rail services to London, The Medway Towns, Dover and Ramsgate.

-The village is currently served by the Go-Coach routes 474/475 buses as well as the Arriva Kent Thameside route 489.
-These services provide connections to Gravesend, Bluewater, Longfield and New Ash Green.
+The village is currently served by the 1st Bus Stop route 489.
+This service provides connections to Gravesend, Longfield and New Ash Green.